 Consider further help

 While self-care is about caring for yourself, accepting help when it’s needed is a big part of self-management.
 If you’re stressed, unwell or experiencing a mental health problem, going through it alone makes the journey all the more difficult.
-Counselling can really help us understand how to take care of ourselves.
+Counselling can help us understand how to take care of ourselves.
 A counsellor can help you learn how to cope with your stressors and show you how caring for yourself is nothing to feel guilty about.

 As children, we’re taught to look after ourselves, from physical actions, like brushing our teeth daily and going to bed early, to learning how to talk about our feelings and resting when unwell.
 As adults, why should this be any different?
 If you feel you’re getting too wrapped up in life, but aren’t prioritising your health, remember that change is possible.
 Giving yourself time isn’t selfish in any way - it’s caring for your mind and body.